Movement

 the goals of Rolfing® Structural Integration.
 While the latter

-changes structure directly through fascial manipulation, Rolfing
+changes structure directly through fascial manipulation, Rolf

 Movement influences long-term structural change by altering well